zaxor0/zwerchhau/README.md

 - Prepare, set your one's and engagement posture
 - Combat Attack Roll - each side rolls 1d6
   - Determine the opposed check based on results (dex, str, or both)
-- Opposed Roll - highest die wins, note winner's value
+- Opposed Roll - Add the relevant ability (dex, str) - Highest wins, note winner's value, reroll on equal values.
-  - Like any ability check,
 - Damage Roll - Winner rolls their weapon's damage dice, splits damage between HP and Con based on the opposed roll value.

 ### Ones Are...
 Before a attack roll is performed players must declare a "Ones are," meaning players pick what the result of a 1 die roll should be.
-This is ideally based on the player's weapon as they may prefer to priorize certain actions, such as a thrust with a spear or a cut with an axe.
+This is ideally based on the player's weapon as they may prefer to priorize certain actions, such as a thrust with a spear or a slash with an axe.
 They may pick any of the options except ripostes.

 ### Engagement
 In the thick of combat, the blows may turn to a grapple.
 Prior to attack players may choose their default posture, to engage in grapple or to disengage.